kubeovn/kube-ovn/docs/vlan.md

 ### Deploy With Vlan Mode

-With default Vlan mode, Kube-OVN creates a defualt subnet named `ovn-default` which is working in underlay/vlan mode.
+With default Vlan mode, Kube-OVN creates a default subnet named `ovn-default` which is working in underlay/vlan mode.

 1. Get the installation script